-I love sleep.
+I love to sleep.
 My family makes fun of me because I am the earliest to bed each night.
 But the joke’s on them because I am always the most well-rested!

 One out of three Americans report that they don’t get enough sleep each night.